GitVladlen/automated-parking-lot/README.md

 ### Troubleshooting
 - If you encounter any build errors or issues, check the build logs or refer to the project documentation for troubleshooting instructions.

+### APL Core Library

+The core classes of the Automated Parking Lot (APL) application are organized into a separate library named `APL`.
+This library includes essential classes for managing parking lot and vehicles.
+It is linked to the `AutomatedParkingLot` project to provide the necessary functionality to the `AutomatedParkingLotApp`.

 ### Logger

 The APL application uses a logger that creates a 'data.log' file.
 The logger records information, warnings, and errors during the application's runtime.
 It fully updates (flushes) the log file when the application is closed.
 You can review this log file for a history of events and messages related to the application's operations.